The St. Andrews Links Trophy – 2016 Preview & Results

 2019 – Viktor HOVLAND (Norway) -3 32nd

 Romain LANGASQUE (France) made the cut in 2016 and in Rd.
-4 shot 68, setting a new low score record for European amateurs.
+4 shot 68, setting a new low score record for Continental European amateurs.
 However, Romain (+10) was beaten to the Silver Cup by Bryson DECHAMBEAU (USA) +5.

-Prior to this Matteo MANASSERO had been the only European amateur to break par in The Masters.
+Prior to this Matteo MANASSERO had been the only Continental European amateur to break par in The Masters.
 He had a 71 in Rd 1 in 2009.

 Youngest & Oldest